Mongol invasion of India (1297–1298)

 In the winter of 1297, Kadar, a noyan of the Mongol Chagatai Khanate invaded the Delhi Sultanate ruled by Alauddin Khalji.
-The Mongols ravaged the Punjab region of modern day Pakistan and India, advancing as far as Kasur.
+The Mongols ravaged the Punjab region of modern-day Pakistan and India, advancing as far as Kasur.
 Alauddin sent an army led by his brother Ulugh Khan (and probably Zafar Khan) to check their advance.
 This army defeated the invaders on 6 February 1298, killing around 20,000 of them, and forcing the Mongols to retreat.

 Mongol raids

 The Mongol Chagatai Khanate had invaded the Delhi Sultanate a number of times, including in 1241, 1245, 1257, and 1285.
 Alauddin's predecessor Jalaluddin also faced a Mongol invasion, and managed to halt it.
 During Alauddin's reign, the Mongols invaded India again: compared to the previous invasions, these were large-scale invasions.
 The first of these invasions was ordered by the Mongol ruler Duwa, who sent his noyan Kadar (or Keder) to India with a 100,000-strong force.

 In the winter of 1297-98, Kadar invaded and ravaged the Punjab region of the Delhi Sultanate, which was ruled by Alauddin Khalji.
 Alauddin's courtier Amir Khusrau mentions that the Mongols reached India by crossing the Sulaiman Mountains.
-They crossed the major rivers of the Punjab, and burnt the Khokhar villages.
-They advanced up to Kasur, where they destroyed houses: according Khusrau, the light emitted from the burning of the houses could be seen from the suburbs of the city.
+They crossed the major rivers of the Punjab, and burnt the fields of the Khokhar villages.
+They advanced up to Kasur, where they destroyed houses: according to Khusrau, the light emitted from the burning of the houses could be seen from the suburbs of the city.